 1/ 24 Diner

-If you live in Austin and haven’t tried 24 Diner’s chicken and waffles, now is your chance!
+If you live in Austin and haven’t tried 24 Diner’s chicken and waffles, then what better time than Christmas Day?
 Perfect for late night munchies, this local favorite will challenge your take on the word “diner.”

 Open 24 hours